znstrider/plottable/docs/index.rst

-.. mpltable documentation master file, created by sphinx-quickstart on Sat Oct 29 12:13:32 2022.
+.. plottable documentation master file, created by sphinx-quickstart on Sat Oct 29 12:13:32 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mpltable's documentation!
+Welcome to plottable's documentation!
 ====================================

 Beautiful Tables in Matplotlib
 ------------------------------

-mpltable is a Python library for plotting beautiful, presentation ready tables in Matplotlib.
+plottable is a Python library for plotting beautiful, presentation ready tables in Matplotlib.

-Note that this is an early version of mpltable.
+Note that this is an early version of plottable.
 To learn the functionality best take a look at the notebooks in the example folder.

 Quick start